SharvitDabir/Quadcopter-Robust-Control/README.md

 When ground-truth wind matches Linearization Point’s wind velocity, Dob provides little to no improvement over Vanilla LQR controller.
 --->

+## Acknowledgement
 This work would not have been possible without the inspiration, education and support received from Dr. Kenji Shimada, Ryan Hoover, Dr. Zac Manchester, Prof. Mark Bedillion and fellow CERLAB students/researchers!

+## CERLAB, CMU
+This documentation is a part of a larger work on Quadcopter control under wind, to be realized on CERLAB-Control Team's DIY Team-BlackSheep quadcopter and Crazyflie2.1 nanocopter.
+Methodologies implemented and researched include Optimal Control, Disturbance Observer Based Methods, H-infinity, Reinforcement Learning Based controllers etc. (Ongoing Work)